Photo by NeONBRAND on Unsplash

 This can be seen in the HE sector in the UK.
 HEFCE’s outline of ‘strategically important subjects’ (HEFCE 2008) is suggestive of the idea that the main role for HE is to provide education for economic purposes.
 The frame of reference of (notably Western) capitalism can be seen in the emphasis on STEM and ‘a skills based economy’ (OECD 2008), and the reduction of teaching budgets for what may be seen as non essential subjects.
 There is debate within the community of sociologists in the UK (British Sociological Association 2011) about the cultural value of sociology.
 The fact that they deem it necessary to defend this notion exemplifies a countervailing force against the one dimensionality of much of HE thinking and practice.

 One dimensionality in health may be seen in the fixation on obesity as a largely food and individual choice issue, despite Andrew Lansley’s ‘Responsibility deal’ (Dept of Health 2011) which implicitly invokes nudge theory (Thaler and Sunstein 2008).
-A more critical stance understands obesity as a global and social problem related to the use of fossil fuels, energy use and in particular the motor car (Roberts 2010).
+A more critical stance understands obesity as a global and social problem in the obesogeneic environment, related to the use of fossil fuels, food manufacture and marketing, employment, social inequalities, social networks, fast food outlets and many other factors.
 However, even this critique does not challenge the fundamental ideology of consumer capitalism.
-An ideology which is devoid of critical self reflection on the purpose of life other than to produce as efficiently and economically as possible (technical rationality) goods and services for consumption within the framework of hedge fund and shareholder profit.
+An ideology which is devoid of critical self reflection on the purpose of life other than to produce as efficiently and economically as possible (technical rationality) goods and services for consumption.

 For Marcuse, ‘Organized’ capitalism results in a totally administered society and the decline of the individual, a society without opposition.
 In this world the ‘metaphysics’ of the human subject is superseded by technology.
 The metaphysical subject (man/woman) who is free to act and face controllable objects is lost within a one dimensional technical world in which the answers have been found within a pre existing universe characterised by the application of ‘Technical Rationality’ to address means and ends.
 What dominates is instrumentality and efficacy within a means/ends taken for granted existence.